facelessuser/Rummage/docs/src/markdown/usage.md

 #### Backups

-Rummage by default does a backup of files on replace when `Create backups` is enabled in the main dialog.
+Rummage does a backup of files on replace when `Create backups` is enabled in the main dialog.
 Backups are saved in the same location as the target file with the unique extension `rum-bak` appended to them.
 When `Create backups` is enabled, files with the extension `rum-bak` are ignored in search and replace in order to avoid replacing content in your backup.

 If desired, Rummage can be configured to store backups in a sub-folder at the target file's location by setting the `Backup to folder` option in the setting dialog.
 The backup folder will be named `.rum-bak`.
 When this is done, all files in `.rum-bak` will have the `bak` extension.
 The entire folder `.rum-bak` is excluded from search and replace when `Create backups` is enabled.